You Are Three Times More Likely to Die Driving at Night

 March 4, 2019

 Driving at night means taking your life in your hands, as traffic fatalities triple at night, according to the National Highway Traffic Safety Administration (NHTSA).
 Almost half of the 40,000 U.S. car accident fatalities occur at night, even though there is 60 percent less traffic on our roads after dark.
 Night driving accidents climb during bad weather; when roads are unfamiliar, are in poor condition, or present unexpected obstacles; when pedestrians or animals appear on the road; and when other motorists are driving erratically.
 If such an incident occur seek guidance from skilled Philadelphia car accident attorney to navigate the legal complexities and secure the compensation you deserve

-If you or a loved one has been injured in a nighttime driving accident, you should consult an experienced personal injury attorney as soon as possible.
+If you or a loved one has been injured in a nighttime driving accident, you should consult an experienced personal injury lawyer as soon as possible.
 If another party’s negligence or responsibility was involved in the accident, you may be entitled to receive financial compensation to cover your medical expenses, lost wages, property loss, and pain and suffering.
 However, your case must be handled correctly and competently, or you may never collect the compensation you are entitled to.

 What are the causes of night driving accidents?